 To see more Cobb County DUI lawyers, visit our sister site at TeamDUI.com.

-Cobb County State Court DUI Arraignment
+DUI Arraignment at Cobb County State Court

 Even if you don’t have your own DUI lawyer at your first court appearance, called a “DUI arraignment,” you will see other Cobb County drunk driving attorneys buzzing about the courtroom, going from client to prosecutor to judge, already building a strong DUI defense and devising a winnable strategy.
 Every case is different and each requires a tailored defense strategy.
 This may be your first DUI, you may already have multiple Cobb County DUIs, your current DUI may be a felony charge, or your drunk driving incident may have involved injuries or even death.
 If you face a more serious DUI felony charge, your case may be moved to the Cobb County Superior Court.
 The Cobb County Superior Court location is 70 Haynes St, Marietta, GA 30090.
 The phone number is (770) 528-1801.
-A Cobb County State Court judge hears every type of tragic circumstance imaginable, from having children in the car at time of arrest (Child Endangerment), hit and run, evading police, and charges of DUI Drugs.
+A Cobb County State Court judge hears every type of tragic circumstance imaginable, from having children in the car at the time of arrest (Child Endangerment), hit and run, evading police, and charges of DUI Drugs.

-Our best Cobb County DUI lawyers have also represented thousands of clients who may have been traumatized by a friend’s death, the prospect of a long jail sentence, driving while blacked out, and crushing financial burden.
+Our best Cobb County DUI lawyers have also represented thousands of clients who may have been traumatized by a friend’s death, the prospect of a long jail sentence, driving while blacked out and crushing financial burden.
 This is no time to represent yourself.
 You need a tough lawyer who knows what to do and when to do it.

 Your first court date in Cobb County State Court will be printed on your traffic citation paperwork.
 This paperwork was handed to you as you left the Cobb County Adult Detention Center.
 We know you were bombarded with paperwork after a long night in jail, but it is very important that you retain everything handed to you, including your bail bond company forms if you used this service, your list of personal articles form, your car impoundment forms, and other required forms.
-Every piece of paper should be copied and given to your Cobb County criminal law firm, who will review it and put it in your permanent file.
-Also try to write down the name and phone number of anyone who witnessed your arrest so your lawyer can contact each witness as he or she builds your DUI defense.
+Every piece of paper should be copied and given to your Cobb County criminal law firm, which will review it and put it in your permanent file.
+Also, try to write down the name and phone number of anyone who witnessed your arrest so your lawyer can contact each witness as he or she builds your DUI defense.
 Remember, the prosecutor has a copy of your roadside breath test results, DUI blood test results, your police video, and possibly an audiotape of anything you said as you road in the back of a police cruiser.

 Obey all court rules, show up early for court so your criminal defense attorney can discuss the latest developments, and pay close attention to all the traffic cases heard that day.
 You can learn from everyone else’s case as you help your attorney mount a successful defense.
 We also recommend that you take notes as the day progresses, and ask your attorney any and all questions you have.
 A fully engaged defendant is our best client.